Mixed Acid-Base Interpretation

 ΔHCO₃⁻: 24 - 14 = 10

-Interpretation: The rise in anion gap and the fall in bicarbonate are fairly close, which supports an isolated high anion gap metabolic acidosis.
+Interpretation: The rise in anion gap and the fall in bicarbonate are reasonably close, which supports an isolated high anion gap metabolic acidosis.

 Example 2: Delta Gap Suggests Concurrent Metabolic Alkalosis